michaelhenry/Localizr/README.md

 ## IOS Client
-I have created a demo IOS App, You can pull it from [LocalizrIOSExample Repository](https://github.com/michaelhenry/LocalizrIOSExample).
+I have created a demo IOS App, You can pull it from [Localizr.swift](https://github.com/michaelhenry/Localizr.swift).

 ## For Developers